spreadshirt/SpreadKit/Introduction.md

 With SpreadKit, you can integrate catalog browsing, product creation and basket management into your iOS App.
 This guide will help you to get up and running with SpreadKit.

-For useful information regarding the Spreadshirt API and a reference of all the resources, have a look at the [Spreadshirt Developer Network](https://developer.spreadshirt.net).
+For useful information regarding the Spreadshirt API and a reference of all the resources, have a look at the [Spreadshirt Developer Network](https://developer.spreadshirt.net) (SDN).
 There you can find out what is possible with the Spreadshirt API and get ideas for what you want to build using it.

 ### Prerequisites

 SpreadKit was written exclusively for iOS, starting with Version 5.0.
 Currently, there are no plans for a Mac OS X framework.

-In order to be able to, for example, create products and baskets, you need to apply for an API key at the [Spreadshirt Developer Network](https://developer.spreadshirt.net).
+In order to be able to, for example, create products and baskets, you need to apply for an API key at the [SDN](https://developer.spreadshirt.net).

 It is strongly encouraged that you use [CocoaPods](http://http://cocoapods.org) for managing your project's dependencies, mainly for two reasons: (1) SpreadKit installation will be much easier this way and (2) It is awesome :).